 The transfer or transfers will be added to your cart.
 From Your Cart, click "Continue to Billing" to pay for your transfers.
 Once you’ve paid, Porkbun and GoDaddy will both send you emails asking you to confirm the transfer.
 Find the Porkbun email and click the provided link to confirm the transfer.

 Now that you’ve initiated the transfer, it can take up to five business days for it to complete.
-We've received reports from our users that GoDaddy will often expedite transfers out if you contact GoDaddy support once the transfer is in process.
+Fortunately for you, GoDaddy usually doesn't make you wait the five days.

 You can check on the status of pending transfers by logging into your Porkbun account and clicking "transfer" at the top of the page.